 The Housing Accountability Act (HAA) (Gov. Code § 65589.5) limits the ability of a city to deny or impose certain conditions on a housing development project when the project complies with applicable, objective general plan, zoning, and subdivision standards and criteria.
 This project is a "housing development project" under the HAA because it is a mixed-use development consisting of residential and nonresidential uses with at least two-thirds of the square footage designated for residential use.

-As discussed in detail above, the project is not consistent with the City's BMR unit dispersion requirement, nor has the applicant justified a waiver allowing all BMR units to be in Building 2.
+As discussed in detail above, the project is either consistent with the City's objective standards or has applied for waivers and an incentive/concession under the Density Bonus Law.

-When a project complies with objective standards, the HAA allows a city to disapprove the project or to impose a condition that the project be developed at a lower density only if the city finds both of the following, supported by a preponderance of the evidence in the record:
+When a project complies with objective standards, the HAA allows a city to disapprove the project or to impose a condition that the project be developed at a lower density only if the city finds both of the following, supported by a preponderance of the evidence in the record (staff's analysis of each finding included in italics):

-- 1. The project would have a specific, adverse impact upon the public health or safety unless the project is disapproved or approved upon the condition that the project be developed at a lower density; and - 2.
+- 1. The project would have a specific, adverse impact upon the public health or safety unless the project is disapproved or approved upon the condition that the project be developed at a lower density; and - The City cannot make this finding.
+As evidenced by the findings and conclusions of the Environmental Impact Report, the Project would have no significant, quantifiable, direct, and unavoidable impact, based on objective, identified, written public health or safety standards, policies, or conditions as they existed on the date that the application for the residential Project was deemed complete. - 2.
 No feasible method to satisfactorily mitigate or avoid the adverse impact exists.
+Because no adverse impacts exist, the City cannot make this finding.